 Moscow is a medium-sized city located in the state of Idaho.
-With a population of 25,060 people and four constituent neighborhoods, Moscow is the 12th largest community in Idaho.
+With a population of 25,435 people and six constituent neighborhoods, Moscow is the 13th largest community in Idaho.

-Moscow is a decidedly white-collar city, with fully 88.20% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Moscow is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Moscow who work in teaching (14.25%), office and administrative support (12.06%), and sales jobs (9.71%).
+Unlike some cities, Moscow isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Moscow are a mix of both white- and blue-collar jobs.
+Overall, Moscow is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Moscow who work in teaching (14.81%), office and administrative support (11.62%), and food service (10.45%).

 Also of interest is that Moscow has more people living here who work in computers and math than 95% of the places in the US.

 Moscow is a somewhat ethnically-diverse city.
 The people who call Moscow home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moscow residents report their race to be White, followed by Asian.
-Important ancestries of people in Moscow include English, Irish, Norwegian, and Italian.
+Important ancestries of people in Moscow include German, English, Irish, Italian, and Norwegian.

 The most common language spoken in Moscow is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Polish and Spanish.